-Alack the day, she's dead, she's dead, she's dead!
+Alack the day, she's dead, she's dead!

 Ha! let me see her: out, alas! she's cold: Her blood is settled, and her joints are stiff; Life and these lips have long been separated: Death lies on her like an untimely frost Upon the sweetest flower of all the field.